TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.46.md

 ---

-All the days wherein the plague is in him he shall be unclean; he is unclean: he shall dwell alone; without the camp shall his dwelling be.
+All the days in which the plague is in him he shall be unclean.
+He is unclean.
+He shall dwell alone.
+Outside of the camp shall be his dwelling.